isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Job Description**

 *   This is a 3-day course for newly appointed Year Heads (YHs) or Assistant Year Heads (AYHs).
-The course aims to support YHs and AYHs in
+The course aims to support YHs and AYHs in&nbsp;
     \-gaining a deeper understanding of their role,
-    \-learning enablers and strategies to lead their teachers in providing a caring and enabling school environment and facilitating student development holistically,
+    \-learning enablers and strategies to lead their teachers in providing a caring and enabling school environment and facilitating student development holistically,&nbsp;
     \-collaborating with the school's Student Development Team to meet students’ needs.
 *   Trainers will be engaging YH and AYH participants through a range of modalities that include self-directed reading, mini-lectures, group discussions, practice of skills and deep reflection.
 *   To aid trainers in understanding the training programme and refining the training content, trainers would be required to attend preparatory sessions and periodic update meetings organised Student Development Curriculum Division 1.